-London On Da Track’s BM Claims Summer Walker Is Pregnant, Sparks Messy Beef
+Come Thru Beef: London On Da Track’s BM Claims Summer Walker Is Pregnant, Sparks Messy Social Media Fight

 Eboni called Summer “puppy bunny” after she alleged she was a “clout chaser” with financial issues.

-Previously, London sued his son’s mother Erica Vorters for full custody of their son, London, after claiming he believes Erica is not “psychologically, physically or financially capable.”
-Erica also accused London of being way behind on his $1,100 a month child support and currently owed more than $20,000.
+Previously, London sued his son’s mother Erica Vorters for full custody of their son, London, after claiming he believes Erica is not “psychologically, physically or financially capable” of caring for their child.
+Erica also accused London of being way behind on his $1,100 a month child support and currently owes more than $20,000.

 The case is still ongoing.